yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 Q(s_t, a_t) = max R_{t+1}
 $$

-therefore, we can rewrite the Q-fuction as below
+therefore, we can rewrite the Q-function as below

 $$
 Q(s, a) = r + \gamma * max_{a^{'}} Q(s^{'}, a^{'})